buildkite-plugins/docker-buildkite-plugin/README.md

 Example: `nvidia`

-### `interpreter` (optional)
+### `shell` (optional)

-Set the interpreter to use for the command.
+Set the shell to use for the command.
 Set it to `false` to pass the command directly to the `docker run` command.
 The default is `bash -c`.

 Example: `powershell -Command`

 ### `entrypoint` (optional)

-Override the image’s default entrypoint, and defaults the `interpreter` option to `false`.
+Override the image’s default entrypoint, and defaults the `shell` option to `false`.
 See the [docker run --entrypoint documentation](https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime) for more details.

 Example: `/my/custom/entrypoint.sh`